Chart Color Schemes

 Toodyay features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 60.2% of all households, including 13.9% couples with children, 33.7% couples without children, and 9.8% single parent families.
 Non-family households account for the remaining 39.8%, with lone person households at 36.5% and group households comprising 2.9%.
-The median household size is 2.1 people, which is smaller than the Rest of WA average of 2.3.
+The median household size is 2.1 people, smaller than the Rest of WA average of 2.3.

 Frequently Asked Questions - Households